stashapp/stash-box/README.md

 This command would need customizing for your environment.
 [This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

 Once you have a certificate and key file name them `stash-box.crt` and `stash-box.key` and place them in the directory where stash-box is run from.
 Stash-box detects these and starts up using HTTPS rather than HTTP.

+## PHash Distance Matching
+Enabling distance matching for phashes requires installation of the [pg-spgist_hamming](https://github.com/fake-name/pg-spgist_hamming) postgres extension.
+The recommended method is using the [docker image](docker/production/postgres/Dockerfile).
+Alternatively it can be installed manually by following the build instructions in the pg-spgist_hamming repo.

+If the extension is installed after the migrations have been run, migration #14 will have to be run manually to install the extension and add the index.
+Alternatively the database can be wiped so the migrations will run the next time stash-box is started.

 ## Frontend development